qAp/climatools/README.md

 ## Running the atmosphere radiation models
 `Climatools` provides utilities for running several atmosphere radiation, or radiative transfer, models.
 ### lblnew-bestfit
-This is a line-by-line model, but alongside the line-by-line calculation, it also uses a parameterized method, so it outputs two sets of results: line-by-line and k-distribution parameterization.
-Optionally, it can also compute absorption coefficients for the k-distribution parameterization at specified temperature and pressures.
+This computes the radiation for a single absorber and spectral band, e.g. (h2o, band 2).
+It outputs results using two methods: line-by-line and k-distribution parameterization.

 The [run_lblnew-bestfit.ipynb](https://nbviewer.jupyter.org/github/qAp/climatools/blob/master/climatools/notebooks/run_lblnew-bestfit.ipynb) notebook demonstrates how to run `lblnew-best`, store the results in MongoDB, execute the [analysis notebook](https://nbviewer.jupyter.org/github/qAp/analysis_-_new_kdist_param/blob/master/lblnew/h2o/conc_None/band03b_wn_620_720/nv_1000/dv_0.001/ng_6/g_ascending_k_descending/refPTs_P_600_T_250/ng_refs_6/ng_adju_0/getabsth_auto/absth_dlogN_uniform/klin_1e-24/atmpro_mls/wgt_k_1/wgt_0.8_0.8_0.8_0.6_0.6_0.9/wgt_flux_1/w_diffuse_1.66_1.66_1.66_1.55_1.5_1.66/option_compute_ktable_0/option_compute_btable_0/crd_5014a19/results.ipynb).

 Things to note:
+* The input parameter `commitnumber` can be any arbitrary string, used to identify the model run, useful when two runs have the same set of input parameter values but different versions of the code.
 * Suppose its program files (Fortran) are in the directory `path/to/lblnew_bestfit`, then, before running it, you need to set `DIR_SRC` in `climatools/climatools/lblnew/setup_bestfit.py` to `path/to/lblnew_besfit`.
 * Setting `option_compute_ktable` to `True`, the model will compute large k-tables for the k-distribution method, which takes a long time.
-This is normally reserved for the best-fit parameter values only.
+This is normally reserved for the best-fit parameter values only, where one intends to export the k-tables to the `clirad-lw` model.

 The following atmosphere radiation models can be run, their results analysed, or their parameters updated: